 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 4 / 4

 The elected prime minister, cabinet, and national legislative representatives are able to freely determine the policies of the government.

 C2.
 Are safeguards against official corruption strong and effective?
 3 / 4

-St. Kitts and Nevis’s anticorruption laws are for the most part are implemented effectively.
-However, the 2013 Integrity in Public Life Bill, which established a code of conduct for public officials and financial disclosure guidelines, was still not operational at the end of 2017.
+St. Kitts and Nevis’s anticorruption laws are for the most part implemented effectively.
+However, while the Integrity in Public Life Act, which established a code of conduct for public officials and financial disclosure guidelines, was adopted in 2013, its implementation rules were not issued until July 2018.

-Recently, concerns have been raised over St. Kitts and Nevis’s CIP program, which allows foreigners to gain citizenship through an economic investment in the country.
-In a March 2017 report, the US State Department noted that despite government efforts to improve the program’s safeguards, it was still characterized by “significant deficiencies in vetting candidates,” a problem that could facilitate money laundering within the country or permit the presence of people who threaten national security.
+In recent years, concerns have been raised about the country’s Citizenship by Investment and Residence by Investment Programs, which allow foreigners to gain citizenship or residency through an economic investment.
+In a 2017 report, the US State Department noted that despite government efforts to improve the CIP’s safeguards, it was still characterized by “significant deficiencies in vetting candidates,” which could facilitate money laundering or permit the presence of people who threaten national security.
 The government does not release the exact number of passports issued or the nationalities of the recipients.
 An October 2018 OECD report similarly highlighted potential problems associated with the CIP.
 Investigations into alleged fraud and misappropriation of funds linked to the programs were ongoing at year’s end.

 C3.
 Does the government operate with openness and transparency?
 3 / 4